-- A. Applicability: This procedure applies to all students when such students are participating in school-sponsored instruction or activities, including those who have an individualized education program (IEP) or Section 504 plan. - B. Definitions: The following definitions shall apply to Board Policy 3319 and this procedure. - Isolation: Restricting a student alone within a room or any other form of enclosure from which the student may not leave.
-It does not include a student's voluntary use of a quiet space for self-calming, or temporary removal of a student from his or her their regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan. - Restraint: Physical intervention or force used to control a student, including the use of a restraint device to restrict a student's freedom of movement.
-It does not include appropriate use of a prescribed medical, orthopedic or therapeutic device when used as intended, such as to achieve proper body position, balance or alignment or to permit a student to safely participate in activities. - Restraint device: The only restraint device approved for use by sehool district educational personnel is a seat safety harness used to transport a student.
-Law enforcement personnel may use more restrictive mechanical restraint devices in the regular course of their assigned duties. - Imminent: The state or condition of being likely to occur at any moment or near at hand, rather than distant or remote.

-• Likelihood of serious harm:

-- (a) A substantial risk that: - (i) Physical harm will be inflicted by a person upon his or her own person themselves, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself; - (ii) Physical harm will be inflicted by a person upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm; or - (iii) Physical harm will be inflicted by a person upon the property of others, as evidenced by behavior that has caused substantial loss or damage to the property of others. - (b) The person has threatened the physical safety of another and has a history of one or more violent acts. - Physical force: The use of bodily force or physical restriction that substantially immobilizes or reduces the freedom of movement of a student.
+- A. Applicability: This procedure applies to all students when such students are participating in school-sponsored instruction or activities, including those who have an individualized education program (IEP) or Section 504 plan - B. Definitions: The following definitions shall apply to Policy 3319 and this procedure. - Isolation: Restricting a student alone within a room or any other form of enclosure from which the student may not leave.
+It does not include a student's voluntary use of a quiet space for self-calming, or temporary removal of a student from his or her regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan. - Restraint: Physical intervention or force used to control a student, including the use of a restraint device to restrict a student's freedom of movement.
+It does not include appropriate use of a prescribed medical, orthopedic or therapeutic device when used as intended, such as to achieve proper body position, balance or alignment or to permit a student to safely participate in activities. - Restraint device: The only restraint device approved for use by school district educational personnel is a seat safety harness used to transport a student.
+Law enforcement personnel may use more restrictive mechanical restraint devices in the regular course of their assigned duties. - Imminent: The state or condition of being likely to occur at any moment or near at hand, rather than distant or remote. - Likelihood of serious harm: - (a) A substantial risk that: - (i) Physical harm will be inflicted by a person upon his or her own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself; - (ii) Physical harm will be inflicted by a person upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm; or - (iii) Physical harm will be inflicted by a person upon the property of others, as evidenced by behavior that has caused substantial loss or damage to the property of others. - (b) The person has threatened the physical safety of another and has a history of one or more violent acts.